-We see that one rotation can produce the six components $zxy$, $zyx$, $xxy$, $xyx$, $yyx$, and $yxy$.
-Similar rotations between the $xz$ and $yz$ axes will produces the remaining twelve components.
-If we rotate the original lattice within the $yz$ plane by $-\pi/4$ then calculate BEC again with new $E''_{y''}=\sqrt{2}\Delta$, where $y''$ is the $y$ direction in the rotated coordinates,

-Similarly again we rotate the lattice within the $zx$ plane by $-\pi/4$ then calculate BEC with $E''_{z''}=\sqrt{2}\Delta$, where $z''$ is the $z$ direction in the rotated coordinates.
-Then,

 By performing similar rotations in the $xz$ and $yz$ planes, we can obtain the remaining 12 components of the derivative of BEC.
-Now that all elements of the derivative tensor in Eq.~(\ref{eqn:delta}) have been obtained and we can compute the Raman intensity tensor immediately once the BECs are ready.
-BECs along the $x$, $y$, $z$ directions can be computed in a single calculation with unrotated system to save computation time.
-And so are BECs along the $-x$, $-y$, $-z$ directions.
-The calculation using the rotated system yields BECs along the $xy$, $yz$, $xz$ directions, in both positive and negative directions, respectively.
-So altogether the calculations yield 8 BECs.
-Compared to the $6N$ dielectric tensors that are needed with the conventional method, a substantial saving of computation time is effected.
+Now that all elements of the derivative tensor in Eq.~(\ref{eqn:delta}) have been obtained, we can compute the Raman intensity tensor once the BECs are ready.
+BECs along the $x$, $y$, and $z$-directions can be computed in a single calculation with the unrotated system to save computation time.
+The same applies to BECs along the $-x$, $-y$, and $-z$-directions.
+The calculations using the rotated system yield BECs along the $xy$, $yz$, and $xz$-directions, both in the positive and negative directions.
+In total, the calculations yield 8 BECs.

 Our method offers several advantages: Firstly, in comparison to widely-used codes, our method requires only 8 Born Effective Charge (BEC) calculations, as opposed to the $6N$ dielectric tensor calculations, resulting in a significant reduction in computational time.
 Secondly, unlike previous setups aimed at accelerating Raman calculations \cite{umari2005infrared}, which involve 25 force calculations and utilize a 5-point formula for second-order numerical derivatives of forces with respect to the external electric field, our method directly computes 8 BECs from VASP and employs a 3-point formula for the first-order derivative of BEC.
 This approach substantially improves both efficiency and accuracy.
 Finally, our approach widens the range of materials to which this method can be applied, particularly those with small band gaps.
 This expansion is achieved by reducing the number of differencing points from 5 to 3, enabling a more conservative range for the required electric field.
 Consequently, our method can be applied to a broader variety of materials.